2014 Technology Leadership Awards

 This award recognizes the individual who has demonstrated insight and forethought in building business relationships, thought leadership and excellence in innovation with a commitment to the growth and recognition of the knowledge-based sector in the Greater Toronto Region and possibly throughout Canada.
 Consideration in this category requires recognition for community involvement and thought leadership, and demonstration of sound advocacy as well as business fundamentals.
 A minimum of 20 years involvement in technology business, government service, or a Tech Enabling role is required for judges to investigate the appropriateness of the award nominee in this category.
 A confidential process will be used to validate key selection criteria.

-The YTA started 30 years ago with an idea to create a community where technology leaders can openly share expertise, build trusted networks, and learn from their peers.
-To bring this idea to life, the YTA relies heavily on the very generous participation of volunteers who give their time, talent, and expertise to the development of the programs that build the YTA community.
-In fact, every year the YTA benefits from over 10,000 hours of volunteer time from senior executives and leaders from within the GTA tech community.
-The Community Builder Award recognizes an YTA member that has demonstrated a passion for the YTA and its community.
+TechConnex (YTA) started 30 years ago with an idea to create a community where technology leaders can openly share expertise, build trusted networks, and learn from their peers.
+To bring this idea to life, TechConnex relies heavily on the very generous participation of volunteers who give their time, talent, and expertise to the development of the programs that build the community.
+In fact, every year TechConnex benefits from over 10,000 hours of volunteer time from senior executives and leaders from within the GTA tech community.
+The Community Builder Award recognizes an TechConnex member that has demonstrated a passion for TechConnex and its community.
 They are committed to creating valuable programs, building networks, and evangelizing on behalf of the Alliance.
 A confidential process will be used to validate key selection criteria.

 The Selection Process

 Nominations for consideration in any of the categories being presented are welcome from anyone in the tech community of the Greater Toronto Region, including self-nominations.
 Any member of TechConnex as well as any member of the Board of Directors may sponsor a nominee candidate in any of the categories outlined.